 If you feel you need support, whether it is to reduce isolation, increase your activity, explore an interest, get help with applying for state benefits, or participate in your community there are likely to be organisations in your locality to help.

-The Multiple Sclerosis National Therapy Centres (MSNTC) is a membership organisation that supports the therapy centres.
-The MSNTC has a useful ‘find a centre’ function on its website to help you find your nearest therapy centre.
+The Neuro Therapy Network is a membership organisation that supports the therapy centres.
+They have a useful ‘find a centre’ function on its website to help you find your nearest therapy centre.

 Not all therapy centres are part of the network and there may well be a multiple sclerosis or neurological condition specific charity in your area.